craftercms/docs/source/by-role/developer/upgrade/index.rst

 Upgrading to CrafterCMS 4.1 from 4.0 is a simple process.
 The upgrade script will handle most of the changes for you.

-Upgrading to CrafterCMS 4.1 from 3.1 or 3.0 is a bit more involved.
+Upgrading to CrafterCMS 4.1 from 3.1 is a bit more involved.
 Please follow the steps below to upgrade your project/site.

 .. _upgrade-search: